khiemgluong/Polity-Manager/Assets/Documentation/README.md

 PBR Ground texture
 ambientcg.com - CC0 License

-Polity Manager was developed by Khiem Luong (github.com/khiemgluong)
+**Polity Manager** was developed by Khiem Luong ([github.com/khiemgluong](https://github.com/khiemgluong))

 ## Glossary

-1: Polity - Represents the largest & most important political unit such as a government body, corporation or main team.
+1: Polity - Represents the largest & most important political unit such as a government body, corporation or main team.<br>
-2: Class - Represents a social class, government branch, organization, or any large collective corp.
+2: Class - Represents a social class, government branch, organization, or any large collective corp.<br>
 3: Faction - Represents a small and temporary political unit, which can be added and removed at runtime.